-- be in need of funds to develop a new product or service or to expand into a new market;
+Great Expectations anticipates that the business opportunities presented to it will be in need of funds to develop a new product or service or to expand into a new market;

-- be relying upon an untested product or marketing any business, to the extent of its limited resources.
+be relying upon an untested product or marketing any business, to the extent of its limited resources.
 This includes industries such as service, finance, natural resources, manufacturing, high technology, product development, medical, communications and others.